torchbox/wagtailsurveys/README.md

 ```

 `survey_page_landing.html` is a regular Wagtail template, displayed after the user makes a successful form submission.
-You also can change landing template by specifying an `landing_page_template` attribute on your page model.
+You also can change the landing template by specifying a `landing_page_template` attribute on your page model.

 ### Customising